oroinc/orocommerce/src/Oro/Bundle/OrderBundle/Resources/doc/api/order.md

 #### get_subresource

-Retrieve the invoices collection assigned to a specific order record.
+Retrieve the invoices collection associated with a specific order record.

 #### get_relationship

-Retrieve the IDs of the invoices assigned to a specific order record.
+Retrieve the IDs of the invoices associated with a specific order record.

 #### update_relationship

-Replace the list of invoices assigned to a specific order record.
+Replace the list of invoices associated with a specific order record.

 {@request:json_api}
 Example: